 Create Educational Opportunities

 GoodWeave’s social programs serve victims, address the root causes of child labor, or often both.
-In each country where we operate, GoodWeave tailors interventions to the context.
+In the countries where we work, GoodWeave tailors interventions to the context.
 Over the years, we have started early childhood education centers, coordinated home schooling, provided school sponsorship, and made a second home for children who desperately needed one.

 Schoolrooms, Not Looms